Observation of a resonant structure near the $D_s^+ D_s^-$ threshold in the $B^+\to D_s^+ D_s^- K^+$ decay

 where the superscripts (1) and (2) indicate the \BuDDK and \BuDsDsK channels, respectively, $\mathcal{F}_X^{(1)}=(3.70\pm0.92)\%$ is the fit fraction of the $\chi_{c0}(3930)$ state in the \BuDDK decay~\cite{LHCb-PAPER-2020-025}, $\mathcal{F}_X^{(2)}$ is the fit fraction of the $X(3960)$ resonance presented in this Letter, and the branching fraction ratio $\mathcal{B}^{(1)}/\mathcal{B}^{(2)}$ is taken from the accompanying paper~\cite{LHCb-PAPER-2022-019}.
 The first uncertainty is statistical, the second systematic, and the third is due to uncertainties in the measured branching fractions, \BrD and \BrDs~\cite{PDG2020}, and the uncertainty on $\mathcal{F}_X^{(1)}$~\cite{LHCb-PAPER-2020-025}.
 This ratio is compatible with that of the couplings mentioned above.

 It is well known that the creation of an \squark\squarkbar quark pair from the vacuum is suppressed relative to \uquark\uquarkbar or \dquark\dquarkbar pairs.
 Moreover, the $X\to\Dsp\Dsm$ decay, occurring near the threshold, has a rather smaller phase-space factor than that of $X\to\Dp\Dm$.
 These two features indicate that $\Gamma(X\to\Dp\Dm)$ should be considerably larger than $\Gamma(X\to\Dsp\Dsm)$ if $X$ does not have any intrinsic \squark\squarkbar content.
 However, the value measured in Eq.~\eqref{eq:ratio} contradicts this expectation.
 This implies that the $X(3960)$ and $\chiczero(3930)$ are either not the same resonance, or they are the same non-conventional charmonium-like state, for instance, a candidate containing the dominant \cquark\cquarkbar\squark\squarkbar constituents predicted in recent theoretical models~\cite{3915:Lebed,3915:2017dpy,3915:LQCD,3915:enwang,3915:jlping,Meng:2020cbk,Dong:2021juy}.
+Further studies are needed to gain insights into the nature of the $\Dsp\Dsm$ threshold enhancement, in particular the measurement of the relative branching fraction for the $D_{(s)}\overline{D}_{(s)}$ and $\omega\jpsi$ channels, produced in a different environment, such as from two-photon fusion processes by the \belle II experiment.